 The robust Suunto 9 Baro is made for long, arduous training, racing and extreme adventures.

-Features excellent colour topo mapping, supported by GPS, Glonass, Galileo and Qzss satellite systems.
+Features excellent mapping, supported by GPS, Glonass, Galileo and Qzss satellite systems.

 Along with the Fenix and 945 this too has a global full colour mapping system to track you around challenging environments and get you back on track if you make a wrong turn.